ceeygithub/quiz-application/readme.md

 ## Overwiew

 This project is a basic quiz app application built using HTML, CSS, and JavaScript.
-It is a single page application(SPA) that assess the candidate's proficiency in JavaScript programming and front-end development
+It is an application that assess the candidate's proficiency in JavaScript programming and front-end development

 ## Features